-Since its inception, San Diego Dragon Boat Team has amassed an impressive history of successes at all levels that include national and world championships.
-We also have grown along the way by adding our first women’s team in 1992.
-This team won silver medals in Singapore and Hong Kong in its first major international competitions.
+Since its inception, San Diego Dragon Boat Team has amassed an impressive history of successes at national and international championship levels.
+Along the way, we fueled that growth by adding our first women’s team in 1992 that hauled in silver medals in Singapore and Hong Kong in its first major international competitions.

-More recently, the club has added a women’s cancer survivor team (Team Survivor Sea Dragons) and the collegiate University of California San Diego (UCSD Surf Dragons) team.
-A youth program also is under development.
+More recently, the club has added Team Survivor Sea Dragons (women’s cancer survivor team) and UCSD Surf Dragons (University of California San Diego collegiate team).
+A youth program is under development for the future.
 To learn more about our organization, please click here.

 The dragon boat festival commemorates the life and death of the ancient patriot-poet, Qu Yuan, who lived from 340-278 B.C. during the Warring States period of China.
 Qu Yuan was a minister who advocated reforms in his home state of Chu.
 The King fell under the influence of other corrupt, jealous ministers who slandered Qu Yuan.
 He refused to listen to Qu Yuan’s advice and instead banished him from the state of Chu.

 Qu Yuan went into exile in the state of Jiangnan.
-While in exile, he spent much of this time collecting legends and rearranging folk odes while travelling the countryside, producing some of the greatest poetry in Chinese literature while expressing his fervent love for his state and his deepest concern for its future.
+While in exile, he spent much of this time collecting legends and rearranging folk odes while traveling the countryside producing some of the greatest poetry in Chinese literature as he expressed his fervent love for state and deepest concern for its future.
 In 278, Qu Yuan’s home had been invaded.
 Overcome by sadness, he committed suicide by throwing himself into the Miluo River on the fifth day of the fifth moon.
-The people of Chu, learning of his suicide, rushed out in their fishing boats to the middle of the river and tried desperately to save him.
-They beat drums and splashed water with their paddles in order to keep the fish and evil spirits from his body, and later on, they scattered rice into the water to prevent him from suffering hunger and also to feed the fishes in the river so that they would not devour his body.
+Learning of his suicide, the people of Chu rushed out in their fishing boats to the middle of the river and tried desperately to save him.
+They beat drums and splashed water with their paddles in order to keep the fish and evil spirits from his body.
+They later scattered rice into the water to prevent him from suffering hunger and also to feed the fishes in the river so they would not devour his body.